 The APA Publication Manual does not include an annotated bibliography format.
-This is a template for an annotated bibliography that uses an APA formatted title page and reference entry with correct margins, page numbers, and font style & size.
+We have included here a template for an annotated bibliography that uses an APA formatted title page and reference entry.
+It includes APA formatted margins, page numbers, and font style & size.
 Your professor may have different requirements for your assignment, so be sure to check in Canvas before using this format.

 An annotation (found below each citation) typically includes*: